wlach/orangutan/README.md

 Module parameters are either

-    'names' - an comma-separated list of up tp 16 device names, or 'bustype', 'vendor', 'product', and 'version' - a device id.
+    'names' - a comma-separated list of up to 16 device names (corresponding to the 'name' field in the kernel device specification), or 'devices' - a comma-separated list of up to 16 device names (corresponding to the 'cname' field in the kernel device specification), or 'bustype', 'vendor', 'product', and 'version' - a device id.

 Names take precedence over device ids.

+For example, to load a simulated 720p touchscreen on the pandaboard, you would load the orangutan kernel module with:

+    adb shell insmod /system/lib/modules/orng.ko devices=generic-720p_touchscreen

 # Using